 In December 2016 some of the most serious cuts to pharmacy funding became a reality.
-The NHS decided that the valuable services you provide, often free of charge are not worthy of their consideration.
-As a result, the decision was taken and imposed that you should be only be remunerated for your Essential Services.
-This means that additional services, often offered by you free of charge, (these have never been contractually funded by NHS England) to support better patient outcomes, should be looked at and consideration given to whether they are financially viable.
+The NHS decided that the valuable services pharmacy provides, often free of charge are not worthy of their consideration.
+As a result, the decision was taken and imposed that pharmacy should be remunerated for their Essential Services alone.
+This means that additional services, often offered free of charge by the pharmacies (these have never been contractually funded by NHS England) to support better patient outcomes, are potentially no longer financially viable.